Monkgogi/comp0034_cwk1_template/README.md

-# COMP0034 Course template app
+# COMP0034 Skeleton Flask and Dash app for the coursework

 ## Code structure
-`data` use this directory to save your data files or database `static/charts` use directory to save your generated charts (e.g. .png, .jpg, .html (for express charts)) `templates` use this directory for any pages that your web app displays, e.g. those that are accessed via the navigation bar
+`data` save your data files or database to this directory `static/charts` save your generated charts (e.g. .png, .jpg, .html (for express charts)) to this directory `templates` pages that your web app displays, e.g. those that are accessed via the navigation bar.
+Includes pages for home (index), matplotlib charts, plotly express charts, and textual discussion of the Dash charts.
+`flask_app.py` configures and creates the Flask app and provides the routes `dash_app.py` configures and creates the Dash app, you will need to edit this with your own Dash code `requirements.txt` contains the libraries you will need to install for the app to run.
+You can use `pip install -r requirements.txt`.

 ## Using and modifying this Flask and Dash app code
 You can use this Flask app template to present your chart portfolio for coursework 1.